Capture of Novgorod (1611): Storming of Novgorod

-At the beginning of June 1611, the army of De la Gardie, consisting of Swedish, Finnish, German and other mercenaries, approached Novgorod and stood at the Khutynsky Monastery.
 The governor of the city was Ivan Nikitich Odoevsky, who led a garrison of a little more than two thousand people – Cossacks, nobles, Astrakhan archers, as well as a small number of Tatars and monastery servants.
 The garrison had at its disposal relatively large artillery, but the city fortifications were dilapidated.

-Governor Vasily Buturlin was sent to De la Gardie on behalf of the Zemsky Sobor (government) near Moscow, headed by Prokopy Lyapunov, who entered into negotiations with the Swedes.
-In exchange for military assistance against the Poles, the establishment of the Swedish prince Charles Philip to the Moscow throne, as well as the transfer of Ladoga and Oreshek to Sweden, were discussed.
-However, the Novgorodians were outraged by territorial concessions and rejected Buturlin's agreement plans.
-Negotiations came to a standstill and De la Gardie decided to storm the city.

-On July 8, the Swedes attacked Okolny City, but it was repelled.
+On 8 July, the Swedes attacked Okolny City, but it was repelled.
 On July 12, city defenders made a sortie.
 On July 16, De la Gardie launched a second decisive assault.
 A small detachment was instructed to make a distracting maneuver from the east side of the city.
 Another distracting maneuver was the attack of the Swedes in small vessels on a floating tower, set by the defenders on the Volkhov near Borisoglebskaya and Petrovskaya towers.
-Taking advantage of the fact that the defenders focused on the defense of the eastern side and did not expect an attack from the west, the Delagardi warriors went on the assault on Okolny City in several areas at once.
+Taking advantage of the fact that the defenders focused on the defense of the eastern side and did not expect an attack from the west, the De la Gardie warriors went on the assault on Okolny City in several areas at once.
 Most successfully they acted near the Chudintsev Gate, laying several firecrackers.
 Sources report assistance to the Swedes from a certain Ivashka Shval, a boyar slave.
 The infantry rushed into the resulting gaps, which soon recaptured the Chudintsev Gates from the defenders and opened them to De la Gardie's strong cavalry.
 From the towers of Okolny City, the Russians methodically fired on the Swedes, however, after the cavalry attack, which began to quickly take over the streets, the fate of the city, despite the stubborn foci of resistance, was a foregone conclusion.
 A fire and general panic began in the city.
 Buturlin's warriors, who didn't initially have a good relationship with Odoevsky, after a brief resistance to the Swedes fled to the Trade Side, robbing its along the way, and then retreated to Yaroslavl.
 With a quick strike, the Swedes captured the Great Bridge over the Volkhov, cutting off the remaining defenders' path to retreat.

 Having taken the Okolny City, De la Gardie entered into negotiations with the people of Prince Odoyevsky, who were in the detinets.
 Due to the futility of further resistance, an agreement was concluded under which De la Gardie joined the Detinets on July 17.
 Novgorod completely came under the control of the Swedes.